-In this section, the City's progress on each action is summarized with a brief description, the implementation timeline, the current status of implementation, and the co-benefits that will be realized when the action is implemented.
-Tables 1 and 2 (see page 11), provide a definition of the status icon and co-benefits that are found in the progress summary tables.
-The information found in the progress summary tables and subsequent overview of each of the 2018 CAP strategy sections represents progress tracked through 2019.
-Notably in 2019, the City made significant progress implementing the following City Actions:
+In this section, the City's progress on each action is summarized with a brief description, implementation timeline, the current status of implementation, and the co-benefits that will be realized when the action is implemented.
+Below, Tables 1 and 2, provide a definition of the status icon and co-benefits that are found in the progress summary tables.